VasilisKalaitzis/php_custom_queue/README.md

 Both consumer and producer contains a db.php file.
 Modify it accordingly to match the server's db

+## Configure the URLS

+The are some hardcoded URLs on the code.

+1. On producer/classes/user.php, CURLOPT_URL should be reflecting the consumer's URL
+2. On webserver/index.html, url variable should reflecting the producer's URL

 ## Start the queue

 Execute the queue.php file found on the consumer.
 This will start a background job which will constantly checks the db for new records